 3. Start with 1:1 play dates to support ADHD and friendship.

 Large (or even small) group activities can be challenging for kids with ADHD.
 The excitement of multiple children, lots of noise, and navigating multiple interactions can lead to dysregulation and challenging behaviors.
 Maybe start with a play date with one child.
 If you aren’t sure who would be a good fit, schedule a meeting with your child’s teacher to get more information on who your child plays well with and who might be a good fit.
 Get the other parent’s information and schedule a get-together.
 It can help to keep these first meet-ups short at first.
 Also, ensure it is an activity your child and the other child will love.

 4. Make a Future Picture.

 One important thing to understand about kids with ADHD is that they live in the moment.
 This can be a lot of fun, but it means there can be challenges for kids with ADHD and friendship.
 To help with this, you can support your child by anticipating a situation before it happens.
 Let’s take a birthday party, for example.
 If your child usually has a hard time waiting for cake to be served, you could plan for how you will solve that problem.
-Instead of talking about it, you and your child can draw what it will look like!
-Or, if your child has a hard time thinking of topics to talk about, you can help them draw a thought bubble with ideas of different topics (e.g., video games, movies, a favorite sport) so they are prepared for those potentially tricky moments.
+Instead of discussing it, you and your child can draw what it will look like!
+Or, if your child has a hard time thinking of topics to talk about, you can help them draw a thought bubble with ideas of different topics (e.g., video games, movies, or a favorite sport) so they are prepared for those potentially tricky moments.

 5. Evaluate Together and Problem Solve.